coveo/source.coveo.com/_posts/2016-02-19-microservices-and-exception-handling.md

     }
 }
 {% endhighlight %}
-This allows us to translate exceptions on the api into a `RestException` object with a consistent error code and message like this :
+This allows us to translate exceptions on the API into a `RestException` object with a consistent error code and message like this :
 {% highlight json %}
 {
     "errorCode": "INVALID_TOKEN",
     "message": "The provided token is invalid or expired."
 }
 {% endhighlight %}
-Using the `errorCode` as the key, we can use the reflection api of Java to build up a map of thrown exceptions at runtime and rethrow them like there were no inter-service call!
+Using the `errorCode` as the key, we can use the reflection API of Java to build up a map of thrown exceptions at runtime and rethrow them like there was no inter-service call!

 ### Using reflection to create a dynamic `ErrorDecoder`
 Alright, let's dive into the code.
 First, we need a little POJO to hold the information for instantiation :